-- Taken from the La Tortilleria
+- La Tortilleria

 The highlight of this identity project clearly lies in its printed execution.
 The subtle use of die cut detail around the corners of the headed paper and the concave edges of the business card both have an unusual and antiquarian quality that suggests an understanding of classic/vintage furniture and traditional design ideas.
 This is neatly countered by a more contemporary combination of an uncoated substrate, sticker treatment and a white on black that introduces the themes of craft and creativity.
 The fine line work, type and layout of the invoice and logo-type suggest an attention to detail while a monochromatic colour palette delivers an appropriate sense of restraint, simplicity and sophistication.

 For me there is also an underlying architectural quality in the oversized triangular and structural nature of the A and its contemporary UV varnish treatment across the envelope that, alongside a modern white on black colour choice works quite well to draw on the influence light and shadow have on the built/furnished environment.